orstavik/JoiComponents/book/chapter1c_slot_style/Problem1_SlotStyleCreep.md

 > styles an element in another part of the document, without the developer's awareness.

 CSS is not simple.
 Transposing slotable nodes is not simple.
-Lets for good measure now include a slot chain and see how creepy things can get.
+Lets for good measure add CSS to a slot chain and see how creepy things get.

 ## Example 1: FancyHeader

 In the following example an HTML is created with a custom element called `<fancy-header>`.
 The `<fancy-header>` has a shadowDOM with a `<header-impl>` node.
 The `<header-impl>` element only contains a `<style>` and a `<slot>`.